Southern Stingray

 Did You Know?

-Like all sharks and rays, southern stingrays use electroreceptive pores in their skin known as ampullae of Lorenzini to locate buried prey items by sensing the faint electric fields emitted by living things.
-Once buried prey is identified, the ray will use jets of water from their mouth and a digging motion with their fins to excavate and consume its prey.
+Southern stingrays will use special electroreceptive pores called ampullae of Lorenzini to locate buried prey items by sensing the faint electric fields emitted by living things.
+Once buried prey is identified, the ray will use jets of water from their mouth and a digging motion with their wings to excavate and consume its prey.